ShafaqFatimaMughal/Kaavish-Mai-Chatbot-Deployment/README.md

 # Kaavish-Mai-Chatbot-Deployment
 This code is a sample that helps host the Mai model on Google Cloud Platform.
-The project can be found on the following GitHub like: <br />
+The project can be found on the following GitHub: <br />
 https://github.com/ShafaqFatimaMughal/Kaavish-Mai-Transformer-Based-Urdu-Chatbot

 ## How To Host The Model on GCP